Buderim

 Buderim has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 43 projects that could impact the area significantly.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 43 projects likely to affect the area.
 Key projects include Unitywater Infrastructure Program from 2023 to 2027, Power Road Buderim Residential Development, Mooloolaba to University Active Transport Corridor, and Sunshine Coast Mountain Bike Centre.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.